jpcaparas/base-atomic-design/README.md

 ### Polyfills

 - [SVG4Everybody](https://github.com/jonathantneal/svg4everybody) - Adds the ability to implement `<use></use>` SVG element in older browsers (IE10), for use with external SVG loading.
+- [Picturefill](http://scottjehl.github.io/picturefill) - Adds support for the <picture> element to older browsers (Internet Explorer and older versions of Safari).

+### Gotchas

+- Always set width and height on <svg> elements which implement external `<use>` elements, otherwise Internet Explorer does not display them.

 ### Inspiration